otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 ```

 Save this file as ```r80_loci.tsv.```

 6. Copy the Gnuplot script to the opt directory:
-/opt/data/denovo/hockey_stick.gnuplot
+    ```/opt/data/denovo/hockey_stick.gnuplot```

     • Cat the file to see what it does.

-7. Put the r80_loci.tsv file in the same directory as the hockey_stick.gnuplot
+7. Put the r80_loci.tsv file in the same directory as the hockey_stick.gnuplot script.
-script.

     • Execute Gnuplot:
+    ```
     % gnuplot < hockey_stick.gnuplot
+    ```

     • Open the PDF to examine the hockey stick plot.
-Based on the plot and the
-number of r80 loci, which value for M do you think is most appropriate for the
-Oregon stickleback data?
+Based on the plot and the number of r80 loci, which value for M do you think is most appropriate for the Oregon stickleback data?

-Exercise II. part 3: de novo assembly of RAD tags without agenome
+**Part 3: de novo assembly of RAD tags without a genome**

-1. In this third exercise we will now be working on the full set of threespine stickleback
-data sampled from throughout Oregon, on the west coast of the United States.
-These
-data consist of three populations: a coastal marine population, a costal freshwater, and
+1. In this third exercise we will now be working on the full set of threespine stickleback data sampled from throughout Oregon, on the west coast of the United States.
+These data consist of three populations: a coastal marine population, a costal freshwater, and